popgengui/agestrucnb/README.md

 	calculating Nb or Ne estimates, or plotting the results, on the main menu click on "Add".

-	For details about runnin running the different interfaces, see the user manual.
+	For details about running the different interfaces, see the user manual.